AngangGuo/COMP-2913/docs/object-immutability.md

 determine the value just from the code above.

 As you can imagine, this could cause a lot of confusion for programmers.
 Some architectural patterns even frown upon mutable objects, Redux being one of them.

 ---

+#### How does this relate to React?

+- Renders to the page where elements are added, updated and deleted are based on data changes.
+Performance improvements can be made if components do not need to re-render, when the data has remained the same.

+- Mutating state can lead to bugs if the original data was not supposed to change after setState is called.

+---